How To Start a T-Shirt Business: A Step by Step Guide

 - Traffic: Send more people to a destination (e.g. a URL) on or off Facebook.
 It can be a specific item.

-- Engagement: Is used to get more people to see and take a desired action with your post or Page.
+- Engagement: Is used to get more people to see and take the desired action with your post or Page.
 Actions include comments, shares, likes, offer claims, etc.

 - Video Views: Get more people to view your video content.

-- Lead Generation: Collect lead information, such as email adresses, from people possibly interested in your tshirt business.
+- Lead Generation: Collect lead information, such as email addresses, from people possibly interested in your t-shirt business.

 - Product Catalog Sales: Create ads that automatically show products from your product catalog based on your target audience.

 - Store visits: Get customers to the business location that is closer to them.

 - You can tick the Create Ad Split Test box to test the ad sets against each other.
 This way you will be able to see which ad set design gives you the best results.